RezaPourshariati/pure-bootstrap-alibaba-onePage/README.md

 # pure-bootstrap-alibaba-onePage

-one page of alibaba website is made by pure Bootstrap5
+One page of alibaba website is made by pure Bootstrap5